-Is violence at the margin of civilization, like an animal residue?
+Is violence at the margin of civilisation, like an animal residue?

 Or the gesture of aggression or transgression, is it the secret cog that bases every culture?

-By bringing together the lectures and discussions of four anthropologists, Bloody origins illuminates the dark area of human progress.
+By bringing together the lectures and discussions of four anthropologists, Bloody origins illuminate the dark area of human progress.

 We find there is no single theory.

-No dogma that monopolizes each empirical evidence in its interpretative digestion, no truth in the third person.
+No dogma that monopolises each empirical evidence in its interpretative digestion, no truth in the third person.

 We see here the researchers first person transcribing the manufacturing process of the same ideas.